baole444/DBConnector/README.md

+> [!WARNING]
+> Project under heavy refactoring with NoSQL MongoDB support.
+> Implementation might introduce breaking change.
+> Since version 1.7

-# MySQL Database Connector
+# General Database Connector
-An abstraction for JDBC data query tasks.
+An abstraction for JDBC and MongoDB data query tasks.

 ## Feature:
-Parsing query statements base on data model.
+- Parsing query statements base on data model.
-Insert, Update, Delete, Retrieve data with ease.
+- Insert, Update, Delete, Retrieve data with ease.
+- (WIP) MongoDB support.

 ## Installation:
 This project uses Gradle (8.7) for easy import of dependencies and build tasks, make sure to add this to your `build.gradle`: